pritkc/mole-pritkc/doc/sphinx/source/api/matlab/matlab_index.rst

-MATLAB Function Index
+MATLAB/Octave Function Index
 ===========================

-This page provides an index of all MATLAB functions in the MOLE library.
+This page provides an index of all MATLAB/Octave functions in the MOLE library.

 .. toctree::
    :maxdepth: 2